The International Trade Law Review: Turkey

 This practice raises the questions of whether the representativeness test should be conducted again concerning the other (remaining) complainant company or companies, and whether the data of the withdrawing company may still be used by the Ministry for the injury determinations following the withdrawal.
 These questions are of importance with regard to the Porcelain case, in which the Ministry considered that the complainant company rather than the withdrawing company does not satisfy the representativeness criterion.

-On the other hand, the anti-dumping investigation12 carried out concerning imports of terephthalic acid originating in Korea, Spain and Belgium, and the anti-dumping and anti-subsidy investigations13 conducted into imports of acrylic and modacrylic products originating in China, South Korea, Thailand and Germany, were all terminated following the withdrawal of the complaints.
+On the other hand, the anti-dumping investigation13 carried out concerning imports of terephthalic acid originating in Korea, Spain and Belgium, the anti-dumping investigation initiated into the imports of uncoloured float glass originating in Israel, and the anti-dumping and anti-subsidy investigations14 conducted into imports of acrylic and modacrylic products originating in China, South Korea, Thailand and Germany, were all terminated following the withdrawal of the complaints.

 iii Absence of on-the-spot verification